SandaAbhishekSagar/Lambda_MGEN_GPT/SINGLE_DEPLOYMENT_SCRIPT.md

 ## 📞 **Support**

-If you encounter any issues with the integrated solution:
+If you encounter any issues with the deployment:

 1. **Check the deployment logs** for specific error messages
 2. **Run the test script** to identify specific failures